scindex/scindex/scindex.md

   - *Description*: Algorithms and strategies to identify and resolve or prevent circular dependencies between threads waiting for resources.
   - *Examples*: Lock Ordering, Wait-for Graph Analysis, Banker's Algorithm

+- **S0699**: Provisional Concurrency & Synchronization Item
+  - *Description*: A temporary holding category for Concurrency & Synchronization items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: S07 - Fault Tolerance & Resilience
 _Ensures the system remains operational despite failures.
 Includes health monitoring, redundancy, and graceful degradation._